rsokl/MyGrad/README.md

 # Introducing mygrad
-`mygrad` is a simple, NumPy-centric autograd library (automatically computes derivatives of mathematical functions).
-It is designed to serve primarily as an education tool; it is easy to install, has a readable and easily customizable code base, and provides a sleek interface that mimics NumPy.
+`mygrad` is a simple, NumPy-centric autograd library.
+An autograd library enables you to automatically compute derivatives of mathematical functions.
+This library is designed to serve primarily as an education tool for learning about gradient-based machine learning; it is easy to install, has a readable and easily customizable code base, and provides a sleek interface that mimics NumPy.
 Furthermore, it leverages NumPy's vectorization to achieve good performance despite the library's simplicity.